-Nearly 24 million Americans have been diagnosed with an autoimmune disease.1 Recently, a number of significant advances in our understanding of the genetics of autoimmunity have been made through genome-wide association studies and the use of omics technologies.
-These research findings are helping scientists move toward a more personalized treatment approach for patients with autoimmune disease.
+Autoimmune diseases, including rheumatic diseases, affect 3-10% of the world population.1 Most autoimmune diseases are defined as a complex trait disorder where multiple genetic and environmental factors interact.1 Functional medicine looks at everything that shapes the immune system, including hereditary, environmental, and intestinal factors that together cause the cascade of events leading to autoimmune disease.
+Recently, a number of significant advances in our understanding of the genetics of autoimmunity have been made through genome-wide association studies and the use of omics technologies.
+Research findings are helping scientists move toward a more personalized treatment approach for patients with autoimmune disease.

 Key Features of Autoimmune Disease

-Many autoimmune diseases, including lupus, disproportionately affect women.5 Scientists recently looked at blood cells from healthy women and men with Klinefelter syndrome (who carry one or more supernumerary X chromosomes and are also at an increased risk of lupus) and found that the gene that codes for toll-like receptor 7 (TLR7) escapes X-inactivation, a process that occurs during embryonic development and switches off one of the two X chromosomes to prevent the overexpression of genes.
-TLR7 binds single-stranded RNA and activates type I interferon signaling, a pathway that is also activated in systemic lupus erythematosus (SLE) patients.
-The authors concluded that biallelic expression of TLR7 contributes to greater risk of lupus in individuals with two X chromosomes.5
+Many autoimmune diseases, including systemic lupus erythematosus (SLE), disproportionately affect women.6 Scientists recently looked at blood cells from healthy women and men with Klinefelter syndrome (who carry one or more supernumerary X chromosomes and are also at an increased risk of lupus) and found that the gene that codes for toll-like receptor 7 (TLR7) escapes X-inactivation, a process that occurs during embryonic development and switches off one of the two X chromosomes to prevent the overexpression of genes.
+TLR7 binds single-stranded RNA and activates type I interferon signaling, a pathway that is also activated in SLE patients.
+The authors concluded that biallelic expression of TLR7 contributes to greater risk of lupus in individuals with two X chromosomes.6

-Autoimmune diseases tend to run in families, but inheritance is not Mendelian.6 Generally, familial autoimmunity does not cluster by condition, but rather, diverse autoimmune conditions can run in families.7,8 The relatives of individuals with a specific autoimmune disease have a heightened incidence of systemic autoimmune diseases, such as SLE and rheumatoid arthritis, or organ-specific autoimmune diseases, such as chronic thyroiditis, Graves’ disease, insulin-dependent diabetes mellitus, and related autoimmune endocrinopathies.
+Autoimmune diseases tend to run in families, but inheritance is often not Mendelian.7 Generally, familial autoimmunity does not cluster by condition, but rather, diverse autoimmune conditions can run in families.8,9 The relatives of individuals with a specific autoimmune disease have a heightened incidence of systemic autoimmune diseases, such as SLE and rheumatoid arthritis, or organ-specific autoimmune diseases, such as chronic thyroiditis, Graves’ disease, insulin-dependent diabetes mellitus, and related autoimmune endocrinopathies.
 Only a few families have been shown to exhibit both systemic and organ-specific autoimmune diseases.10

-Genome-wide association studies have identified hundreds of susceptibility genes among autoimmune diseases, largely affecting adults.
-One study of the pediatric population found that many of the autoimmune-related gene signals were in biological pathways functionally linked to cell activation, cell proliferation, and signaling systems important in immune processes.10
+Genome-wide association studies (GWAS) have identified hundreds of susceptibility genes among autoimmune diseases, largely affecting adults.
+One study of the pediatric population found that many of the autoimmune-related gene signals were in biological pathways functionally linked to cell activation, cell proliferation, and signaling systems important in immune processes.11

-In addition to specific genes that indicate risk for autoimmunity, gene expression affects disease risk and progression.2 Transcriptomics, or RNA sequencing, allows scientists to study gene expression in a sample from a patient at a given time and monitor changes in gene expression over time from multiple samples.2 This suggests that in the future, individual risk for autoimmunity may be measured over time, allowing tailored interventions.
+In addition to specific genes that indicate risk for autoimmunity, gene expression affects disease risk and progression.2 Transcriptomics, or RNA sequencing, allows scientists to study gene expression in a sample from a patient at a given time and monitor changes in gene expression over time from multiple samples.2 Since 2007, rapid advances in GWAS have enhanced the identification of hundreds of genetic risk factors for many complex diseases.1 This suggests that in the future, individual risk for autoimmunity may be measured over time, allowing tailored interventions.

 Proteomics is also being widely used in autoimmune research to analyze molecules secreted by a variety of immune cells, including autoantibodies, cellular metabolites, and cytokines.2 A team of scientists at Stanford University School of Medicine are using bead-based multiplex arrays to better diagnose, subtype, and treat patients with autoimmune diseases.
 They are also studying how the epigenome influences the immune system and have discovered a significant epigenetic difference between the immune system of elderly individuals versus the young.

-Epigenetic mechanisms, which include DNA methylation, histone modification, and microRNA (miRNA), can produce heritable phenotypic changes without a change in DNA sequence.12 Recent research suggests that disruption of gene expression patterns that are governed by epigenetics may result in autoimmune diseases, including multiple sclerosis,13 primary Sjögren’s syndrome,14 type 1 diabetes,15 psoriasis,16 and lupus erythematosus.17
+Epigenetic mechanisms, which include DNA methylation, histone modification, and microRNA (miRNA), can produce heritable phenotypic changes without a change in DNA sequence.15 Recent research suggests that disruption of gene expression patterns that are governed by epigenetics may result in autoimmune diseases, including multiple sclerosis,16 primary Sjögren’s syndrome,17 type 1 diabetes,18 psoriasis,19 and lupus erythematosus.20

-Omics (e.g., genomics, proteomics, and metabolomics) data-processing tools have also been successful in revealing mechanisms underlying autoimmune pathogenesis and in identifying novel therapeutic targets.18 This research is helping scientists move toward a more personalized treatment approach for patients with autoimmune disease.2,19
+Omics (e.g., genomics, proteomics, and metabolomics) data-processing tools have also been successful in revealing mechanisms underlying autoimmune pathogenesis and in identifying novel therapeutic targets.21 This research is helping scientists move toward a more personalized prevention and treatment approach for patients at risk for autoimmune disease.2,22

 - Mariani SM.
 Genes and autoimmune diseases—a complex inheritance: highlights of the 54th Annual Meeting of the American Society of Human Genetics; October 26-30, 2004; Toronto, Ontario, Canada.
 MedGenMed.
 2004;6(4):18.